Mai-Sigurd/Haaukernetes/install-guacamole/README.md

 ## Connecting to Guacamole
 - The script outputs the address for connecting to guacamole.
 - It can also be found by running `kubectl get svc -n guacamole` and using the form `http://<public-server-ip>:guacamole-exposed-nodeport/guacamole`.

-- The default username and password is `guacadmin`.
+**Note:** The Guacamole admin password will not be updated until `src/main.go` is run.
+Before this the default username and password `guacadmin` can be used to log in if necessary.

 ## Manually Connecting to Kali via Guacamole Interface
 - Make sure that there is a Kali container running.